The House is on summer break, scheduled to return Sept. 15

 The second amendment that the Liberals opposed was that all employees with two or more years of seniority would get 10 sick days when the law came into effect.
 This would have provided access to the full strength of the program immediately for the majority of employees under federal jurisdiction.
 Since this amendment was rejected, all employees will begin accrual as if they were newly hired.
 I suggest that this is precisely because of these types of gaps in our social safety nets that we ultimately remain in this mess of targeted attacks on our hospitals and health care workers.

-Last week, called on the hon. member on the Conservative side to join our calls for more advances and protections.
+Last week, I called on the hon. member on the Conservative side to join our calls for more advances and protections.
 We have the opportunity to take a first step in the right direction in the House today as an informal form of sectoral bargaining for workers.
 We know this is going to be a vital protection.

 This past election allowed me to speak to my constituents on their doorsteps.
-It is heartbreaking to feel as though people who I know to be rational, family members and classmates who I grew up with, neighbours I have known to be caring and compassionate, have been manipulated by the rhetoric of right-wing populism, grifters and agitators who would seek to turn this profound moment of suffering into some sort of personal sales pitch or nationwide tour targeting our front-line health care workers fighting the onslaught of successive waves of COVID.
+It is heartbreaking to feel as though people who I know to be rational, family members and classmates who I grew up with, neighbours I have known to be caring and compassionate, have been manipulated by the rhetoric of right-wing populism, grifters and agitators who would seek to turn this profound moment of suffering into some sort of personal sales pitch or nationwide tour targeting our frontline health care workers fighting the onslaught of successive waves of COVID.

 For those caught up in this fear and confusion, I offer to endeavour to work harder as a member of Parliament to ensure that their basic needs are met and the most current evidence-based information is communicated without political interference or manipulation.